caly-pso/caly-pso/README.md

 [**Survivors of Human Trafficking Survivors**](https://github.com/caly-pso/EDA_trafficking_survivors) <!--![Stars](https://img.shields.io/github/stars/caly-pso/EDA_trafficking_survivors?style=flat-square)-->

-An analysis of human trafficking survivors and their demographics using Pandas, Plotly, and Jupyter Notebookes.
+An analysis of human trafficking survivors and their demographics using Pandas, Plotly, and Jupyter Notebooks.

 ### What I am up to when I am not looking for a new dataset or learning more about Python... 🌄